Close Modal×

 Loading the Elevenlabs Text to Speech AudioNative Player...

-The H.O.A.
-(Homeowner’s Association) can affect home ownership in numerous ways- mainly for its high cost, but also its many benefits.
-First we will discuss what the difference between an apartment and a condominium (condo) and then we will explain how the H.O.A. is involved.
+The HOA (Homeowners Association) can affect home ownership in numerous ways—mainly through monthly dues and rules, but also through important benefits like shared maintenance and insurance.
+First we will discuss what the difference is between an apartment and a condominium (condo) and then we will explain how the HOA is involved.

 Enroll NowGraphic showing discount are available for US Realty Training's real estate post-licensing courses.